MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P5-Main-Menu/content.md

 ## Load the Game Scene

 > [action]
-> Add an action to handle when button is tapped touched.
+> Back in *MainMenu.swift* add an action to handle when button is tapped touched.
 Add the
 > following inside `didMove(to view:)` below `buttonPlay = ...`:
 >
 ```